 A Learning Activity Package (LAP) is a comprehensive, ready-to-use lesson plan designed to help make your preparation easy, fast, and relevant.
 LAPs focus on developing leadership skills; a positive, career-oriented attitude; and both technical and academic performance.
 Each LAP module supports and provides instruction for an industry-validated performance indicator.
 Performance indicators (learning outcomes) are specific work-based knowledge or skills.
 They specify what an individual worker must know or be able to do to achieve the broad-based work or cognitive performance associated with the performance indicator.
-These learning outcomes are measureable (can be assessed).
+These learning outcomes are measurable (can be assessed).

 - 1. Use these in your classroom today: - The So What? section of the student handout can be used as a bellringer and is a great resource for introducing the topic.
 This section can be copied and pasted on a discussion board to have students read, respond to the questions, and then reply to other students. - The Gray Zone is an ethical case study that can be used to bring ethics into the classroom.
 The ethical scenario is written at the high school level and often includes experiences that high school students can relate to.
 Adding the scenario to a discussion board and having students answer the questions, along with responding to other students, is a great way to open up the communication channel for students to share with others. - 2.
-Access the instructor's section of this module at MBAResearch.org/EthicsLessons for dozens of other classroom resources. - 3.
+Access the instructor's section of this module within the Ethical Leadership Package.\ - 3.
 Like this module?
-The survey at MBAResearch.org/EthicsLessons includes this LAP as well as 71 more free lessons covering ethics and 21st century skills.
-Skim the subtitles to find those that naturally fit into your courses, such as Ethics in Marketing, Ethics in Entrepreneurship, or Effective Communication.
-Or, consider covering the basics of ethics with these three subtitles: Nature of Ethics, Reasons for Ethical Dilemmas, and Recognizing and Responding to Ethical Dilemmas.
+The Ethical Leadership Package includes this LAP as well as 75 more free lessons covering ethics and leadership skills.
+Skim the subtitles to find those that naturally fit into your courses, such as Ethics in Digital Marketing, Ethics in Entrepreneurship, or Demonstrating Honesty and Integrity.
+Or consider covering the basics of ethics with these three lesson modules: Nature of Ethics (LAP-EI-123), Reasons for Ethical Dilemmas (LAP-EI-124), and Recognizing and Responding to Ethical Dilemmas (LAP-EI-125).